Tattoos and Body Modifications

 Altai

-Many of the individuals in the Pazyryk burials in the Altai Mountains were tattooed (although some of these only became visible/identifiable when x-rayed, due to the state of the corpses).
+Many of the individuals in the Pazyryk burials in the Altai Mountains were tattooed, although some of these only became visible/identifiable when the corpses were x-rayed.

 These tattoos primarily depict leaping and twisting hooved animals with fantastical elements–deer with beaks, antlers terminating in flowers or birds' heads–as well as griffins and lurking predators.